CodeFromAnywhere/typerepo/modules/db-recipes/README.md

 ## 📄 upsertDbModel (exported const)

 upserts an instance of an db data interface from the db in a typesafe way

+## 📄 validateResult (exported const)

+wrapper function that takes that data but also the interface of the function and validates the parameters before it executes the function.

 ## 📄 wrapFunction (exported const)